nopnop2002/esp-idf-mpu6050-dmp/MPU6050_KALMAN/README.md

 # MPU6050_KALMAN
 This demo estimates roll and pitch angles in software without using a DMP.
-Estimate roll and pitch using the very famous KalmanFilter.
+Estimate roll and pitch using the very famous Kalman Filter.
 Since the MPU6050 does not have a magnetic sensor, yaw cannot be estimated.
 I used [this](https://github.com/TKJElectronics/KalmanFilter) library.
 I used [this](https://github.com/TKJElectronics/Example-Sketch-for-IMU-including-Kalman-filter/tree/master/IMU/MPU6050) as a reference.